McTavishLab/R_OpenTree_tutorials/_episodes/02-get-induced.md

 ~~~
 {: .error}

-What does this warning mean?
+This is not an error, it is a warning.
+What does it mean?